manchenlee/query-gateway-microservice/README.md

 * **Text Chunking & Normalization:** Since the embedding model has a maximum sequence length of 512 tokens, long inputs are partitioned into segments (chunking) before being processed.
 The final label is determined via a **voting mechanism** across all chunks.
 Text normalization is applied as a preprocessing step prior to embedding generation.

 * **Dimensionality Reduction:** To optimize inference efficiency for production environments, **PCA (Principal Component Analysis)** is applied to reduce vector dimensions from 384 down to 256.
+We have verified that the reduced data retains approximately 90% of the original variance, ensuring that the dimensionality reduction does not compromise classification performance.

 * **Logistic Regression:** Given the binary classification nature of the task and the requirement for high inference throughput, **Logistic Regression** was selected as the core classifier.
 The model utilizes predicted probabilities as a **confidence score** for decision routing.